2Tricky4u/Bachelor-Thesis-De-occlusion-of-occluded-vehicle-images-from-drone-video/README.md

 <!-- ROADMAP -->
 ## Roadmap
+<a id="roadmap"></a>
+- [x] Provide a script to create occlusion dataset

-- [x] Add Changelog
+- [x] Generate multiples datasets for vehicles (UAV POV)
+- [x] Selected and study two of the newest ML model for inpainting
+- [x] Setup two different pipelines to run/train those models
-- [x] Add back to top links
+- [x] Setup a pipeline to evaluate the models
-- [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
+- [x] Evaluate the mid-semester results of the models
-    - [ ] Chinese
+- [ ] Train successfully, with expected results, the models on the created datasets
+    - [x] Repaint
-    - [ ] Spanish
+    - [ ] AOT-GAN (doesn't converge)

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>